mikemcbride/dotfiles/README.md

 You need to have [Node.js](https://nodejs.org/en/download) installed.
 This setup assumes you are running the current LTS version or higher.
 Download and install it from the Node website before getting started.

+**1Password**

+It's pretty helpful to have 1Password set up before doing a lot of this stuff so you can log in easily.
+Totally optional, you can do it later if you want too.

 ## Setup

 Got all that?
 Great.
 Run the install script below.
 It will do the following: